phalcon/documentation/docs/forms.md

 ```
 For the above entity class, the `getReceiveEmails` and `getTimezone` methods will be used instead of the `receiveEmails` and `timezone` properties.

+!!! warning "NOTE"

+    The default behavior of `Phalcon\Forms\Form::bind()` is to bind all form fields to the Model.
+To only bind the
+    fields that exist in the model, set `phalcon.form.strict_entity_property_check` value to `1`.

 ## Elements
 Phalcon provides a set of built-in elements to use in your forms, all these elements are located in the `Phalcon\Forms\Element` namespace: